Abhinandan-Sah/DevConnect/README.md

 - Use HTTPS in production for both frontend and backend.
 - Set secure cookie options (`httpOnly`, `secure`, `sameSite`).
-- Restrict CORS origins in production.
+- Restrict CORS origins in productions.
 - Store secrets and credentials in environment variables.

 ---